- Type: Perennial in zones 3 to 11

 - Spacing: 18 to 24 inches

-- Garden use: Herb gardens, beside water gardens, or in containers
+- Garden use: Herb gardens, beside water gardens, in low, wet spots, or in containers

 - Culinary use: Use leaves fresh, dried, or frozen in water